 The 2035 target for Mexico under the High Ambition pathway shows a 48-52% reduction in GHG emissions (including LULUCF) from 2023 levels (Figure 1).
 In this pathway, GHG emissions peak before 2025, then decline immediately to meet the net-zero GHG target by 2050.
 In this scenario, GHG emissions decrease by 33-37% from 2023 levels by 2030 and by 48-52% by 2035.

-Mexico’s GHG emissions (including LULUCF) increased by 14% from 2010 to 2023.3 From 2010 to 2020, emissions including LULUCF remained relatively stable but started to show an upward trend from 2021, driven by increasing transportation and power sector CO2 emissions.4 In 2022, methane emissions, the power sector CO2, and transportation CO2 each accounted for 23% of total GHG emissions, including LULUCF, followed by industry at 16%.4 Mexico’s NDC aims to reduce total GHG emissions by 35% unconditionally or 40% conditionally relative to a 2030 Business as Usual scenario (BAU).1 These targets cover all GHG emissions from all sectors, but it remains unclear whether land sinks will be included in the target.
+Mexico’s GHG emissions (including LULUCF) increased by 14% from 2010 to 2023.4 From 2010 to 2020, emissions including LULUCF remained relatively stable but started to show an upward trend from 2021, driven by increasing transportation and power sector CO2 emissions.5 In 2022, methane emissions, the power sector CO2, and transportation CO2 each accounted for 23% of total GHG emissions, including LULUCF, followed by industry at 16%.5 Mexico’s 2035 NDC aims to reduce total GHG emissions by 364-404 MtCO2e unconditionally, and 332-363 MtCO2e conditionally, targeting an absolute reduction in emissions, represents an improved approach compared to the 2030 target that was set relative to inflated BAU.2 These targets cover all GHG emissions from all sectors.
 However, there is room for enhanced ambition.
-To achieve the current unconditional target, Mexico could increase total emissions, including LULUCF, by 6% between 2023 and 2030, which corresponds to an average annual growth rate of 1%.
-The conditional target requires only a 2% reduction by 2030, with an average annual reduction rate of 0.2%.
+The 2035 unconditional target is not aligned with a linear pathway from current levels to net-zero emissions in 2050, as intended in COP29,3 implying a reduction of 35-41% from 2023 levels, equivalent to an average annual reduction of about 3.5-4.4%.
+In contrast, the conditional target aims for 42-47% reduction (4.4-5.1% average annual reduction), which is more consistent with the High Ambition pathway.

 As of 2024, coal and gas contributed 3% and 62% to total electricity generation, while other fossil fuels accounted for 10% and nuclear for 3%.
-Renewables made up the remaining 22%, with solar and wind contributing 13% (Figure 2).5 Power sector emissions increased by 14% from 2010 to 2022,4 driven by a rise in gas-fired generation.
-By 2024, fossil power plants accounted for 72% of Mexico’s total installed power capacity, with 36% from gas, 32% from other fossil plants, and 4% from coal plants.5 Over the last decade, Mexico has added 15 GW of gas capacity, with another 7 GW currently under construction and 1 GW in pre-construction stages.8 However, annual solar and wind deployment has slowed significantly, declining from over 4.8 GW in 2019 to 1.6-1.1 GW in 2023 and 2024, largely due to policy measures and regulatory instability.5,9
+Renewables made up the remaining 22%, with solar and wind contributing 13% (Figure 2).6 Power sector emissions increased by 14% from 2010 to 2022,5 driven by a rise in gas-fired generation.
+By 2024, fossil power plants accounted for 72% of Mexico’s total installed power capacity, with 36% from gas, 32% from other fossil plants, and 4% from coal plants.6 Over the last decade, Mexico has added 15 GW of gas capacity, with another 7 GW currently under construction and 1 GW in pre-construction stages.9 However, annual solar and wind deployment has slowed significantly, declining from over 4.8 GW in 2019 to 1.6-1.1 GW in 2023 and 2024, largely due to policy measures and regulatory instability.6,10

 Under the High Ambition scenario, emissions from electricity generation decrease, driven by accelerated solar and wind deployment, cancellation of new gas projects, and a coal phaseout by 2030.
 Specifically, the power sector transition under the High Ambition pathway includes: